WSWUP/gridwxcomp/README.rst

 Station-based bias correction of gridded weather for agricultural applications

-A Python module that calculates monthly bias correction factors that can be utilized to bias correct gridMET estimated ETr or other climatic variables to weather station observed data (e.g. stations within agriculture settings).
+A Python module that calculates monthly bias correction factors that can be utilized to bias correct gridMET estimated reference evapotranspiration (ETr) or other climatic variables to weather station observed data (e.g. stations within agriculture settings).
 The process includes spatial interpolation of correction ratios with various interpolation options and zonal extraction of mean correction ratios to gridMET cells. ``gridwxcomp`` includes a command line interface as well as a set of Python submodules.

 Documentation
 -------------